 The RFFAs such as the closure of ash disposal areas, Wendell H. Ford Western Kentucky Parkway improvements at Exit 58, and Exit 58 Business Park would contribute to additional traffic volumes on the local transportation network.
-The number of trucks associated with the transport of debris from PAF deconstruction, added to the number of trucks required to remove CCR from impoundments at PAF, as well as any construction vehicles associated with the RFFAs identified in Table 3-14, could result in a large number of trucks entering and exiting the facility on a daily basis.
+The number of trucks associated with the transport of debris from PAF deconstruction, added to the number of construction vehicles associated with the RFFAs identified in Table 3-14, could result in a large number of trucks entering and exiting the facility on a daily basis.
 This could lead to cumulative impacts associated with congestion along adjacent arterial roadways and possibly on KY 176, US 431, and Wendell H. Ford Western Kentucky Parkway.
 TVA would mitigate congestion in the vicinity of PAF with a traffic plan, as needed.
 Possibilities include staging of trucks, spacing logistics, or timing truck traffic to occur during lighter traffic hours (such as not in the morning or afternoon commute hours).
 With implementation of these mitigation measures, cumulative impacts of the proposed action to transportation would be moderate.